TRICARE For Life (TFL)

 Benefit Fact Sheet

 TRICARE for Life (TFL) is TRICARE's Medicare-wraparound coverage available worldwide to TRICARE beneficiaries who are also entitled to Medicare.
-Essentially, TFL acts as a supplement to Medicare Part B except there are no special enrollment procedures or TRICARE premium payments.
+Essentially, TFL acts as a supplement to Medicare Part A and B, there are no special enrollment procedures or TRICARE premium payments.
 You must pay Medicare Part B monthly premiums.
 Your Part B premium is based on your income .
 Medicare Part B information.

 For more information, please visit the TRICARE for Life webpage maintained by the TRICARE Management Activity:

 TRICARE DEERS Information: